 The installer installs Deployment Automation under the application server and starts the service automatically.

 Use Administrative Tools > Services to start or stop Common Tomcat.

-You must install at least one agent for a basic installation.
+You must install at least one agent for a basic installation of Deployment Automation.

 Multiple Agents on Multiple Machines